 You can only take out a loan against your property if you own all or part of your home (known as the equity in your property.)
-You can borrow money in different ways against your property’s value – the main risk being if you don’t keep up with your repayments, you could lose your home because the lender can take action to repossess.
+You can borrow money in different ways against your property’s value.
+But the main risk is if you don’t keep up with your repayments, you could lose your home because the lender can take action to repossess it.

-An example of this would be if your property’s value was £250,000 and your mortgage balance is £100,000, so you have £150,000 in equity.
+As an example – if your property’s value was £250,000 and your mortgage balance is £100,000, it means you have £150,000 in equity (the amount of the property you own).
 You’ve decided you want to borrow £50,000 for a loft extension, to increase your property’s value and hopefully make money when you come to sell the home.

 When you apply for a loan against your property, the lender will look at how much equity you have in your home, your income and outgoings, and your credit score.
 They’ll then use this to work out how much you can borrow and the interest rate you’ll be offered.

-What types of loans against property are there?
+What are the different types of loans against property?

 The types of loan against property you can take out include:

-Secured loan: A secured loan, sometimes called a homeowner loan, is secured to the value of an asset, usually your property (but some lenders will accept other assets as collateral.)
-This is a fixed term loan, taken out with a bank or loan provider
+A secured loan, sometimes called a homeowner loan, is secured against the value of an asset, usually your property (but some lenders will accept other valuable assets as collateral.)
+This is a fixed term loan, taken out with a bank or loan provider.

-Second mortgage: With a second mortgage (also known as a second charge mortgage), you use the equity in your home to borrow more money.
-It will be a separate loan agreement to your first mortgage and sits alongside your first or primary mortgage
+With a second mortgage (also known as a second charge mortgage), you use the equity in your home to borrow more money.
+It will be a separate loan agreement to your first mortgage and sits alongside your first or primary mortgage.

-Remortgage: If you already have a mortgage on your home, you could remortgage and increase the loan.
-You can usually only remortgage when your existing fixed or tracker rate mortgage deal has come to an end, as there will typically be penalties applied if you change mortgage deal mid-term
+If you already have a mortgage on your home, you could remortgage and increase the loan.
+You can usually only remortgage when your existing fixed or tracker rate mortgage deal has come to an end, as there will typically be penalties applied if you change mortgage deal mid-term.

-Am I eligible for a loan against property?
+Am I eligible for a loan against my property?

 To be eligible for a loan against property, it’s important that you meet the following criteria:

 Homeowners: To be eligible for a secured loan (or homeowner loan) you’ll need to own property either in part or in full.
 You’ll also need to meet the lender’s eligibility criteria.
-This may include things like your income and your credit history, to check you can keep up with monthly repayments.
+This may include things such as your income and your credit history.
+This is to ensure you can keep up with monthly repayments.

 Remortgage: If you’d like to remortgage (with your existing mortgage lender or a new lender) to increase the existing loan you’re borrowing, you’ll need to meet the lender’s eligibility criteria.
 Things like how much you earn and your credit score can affect whether your mortgage is accepted.